A Comparison of Orangetheory vs Crossfit

 You can also download the orangetheory app that will give you full time access to your fitness data results.
 This way, you can analyze your performance and abilities in order to set new goals.

 Also, the great thing about orangetheory workouts is that they are group sessions.
 The routine grounds from the premise that working out on your own may not be as motivating as working out in a group.
-Each member of the group will stay dedicated and committed because they encourage and motivate one another.
+Each member of the group will stay dedicated because they motivate one another.

-Of course, the coaches that guide you through the training sessions are experienced and professional, and you can be sure that you will be in safe hands.
+Obviously, the coaches that guide you through the training sessions are experienced and professional, and you can be sure that you will be in safe hands.
 They will push you to challenge your limits and grow in strength, power, and muscle because they are good role models as well.
-These trained professionals are also fit and will help you achieve the same results if you follow their instructions.
+These trained professionals are also fit.
+So, they will help you achieve the same results if you follow their instructions.
+Get in that orange zone!

 What is Crossfit?